nitishajain/ReasonKGE/README.md

 # ReasonKGE
-This is the public repo of the code from ReasonKGE
+This is the public repo of the our paper titled 'Improving Knowledge Graph Embeddings withOntological Reasoning'.